HussainGawhari/Re-erth/README.md

         I've successfully implemented user authentication, allowing users to securely log into Ir application.
 This is a crucial aspect of security and access control, ensuring that only authorized users can perform certain actions.

         Cient history update
-        this one under progress
+        this one under progress completed

-        Remaining part for backend
-        Input validation
-        adding permision to user
-        active and deactive
+        client activation and devaction completed